 If your organization would like to create a Satellite Reef, please send us an inquiry.

-Satellite Reefs have been made at art galleries and museum, science centers, universities, colleges, civic centers, and schools.
-The project has also been done in an Indiana women’s prison, and at a girl’s juvenile detention center in Denver.
-Each new site adds further layers of social complexity, extending an experience of art making to citizens in diverse communities and settings.
+Satellite Reefs have been made at art galleries, museums, science centers, universities, colleges, civic centers, and schools.
+The project has been done in an Indiana women’s prison and at a girl’s juvenile detention center.
+Each site adds further layers of social complexity, extending an experience of art making to citizens in diverse communities and settings.

 Chronological List Of Satellite Reefs